Alex Johnson: Detroit Tigers

 Johnson signed with his hometown Detroit Tigers for the 1976 season, and enjoyed something of a resurgent year as he batted .268 with six home runs and 45 RBIs as his team's everyday left fielder.
 Regardless, he was released at the end of the season.
 He played briefly with the Mexican League's Diablos Rojos del México before retiring.

 Post-retirement

 After Johnson retired, he returned to Detroit and in 1985, after his father's death, took over Johnson Trucking Service, which was founded by his father, Arthur Johnson, in the 1940s.
 The company rents dump trucks to construction companies.
 In 1998, he told Sports Illustrated "Do I enjoy my life?"
 Johnson asks rhetorically.
 "I enjoy not being on an airplane all the time.
 I enjoy not having to face everything I did.
 I just want to help people with their vehicles.
 It's a nice, normal life — the thing I've always wanted."

 Personal life

-Johnson married Julia Augusta in 1963, and they adopted daughter Jennifer in 1969 and had son Alex Jr. in 1972.
+Johnson married Julia Augusta in 1963, and they adopted daughter Jenifer in 1969 and had son Alex Jr. in 1972.
 Alex and Julia divorced after his baseball career ended.

 Johnson died on February 28, 2015, from complications of prostate cancer.